Updated: Dec 8, 2021

 To the degree the Ruble was outright abandoned, in 1 October 1992.
 Allowing the Talonas to become the sole currency of Lithuania.
 On 25 June 1993, the Talonas was replaced by the Litas, at a rate of 100 Talonas to 1 Litas.
 Which in turn was replaced by the Euro, on 1 January 2015.

-Early First Talons Gallery
+First Talons "Coupon" Gallery

 (Gallery contains only banknotes within the database)